Saguna, Nadia: Location

-Saguna Panchayat falls funder Kalyani police station under Ranaghat Police District.
+Saguna Panchayat falls under Kalyani police station under Ranaghat Police District.

 Saguna is a village that is shaped with road and fields.

 Area overview

 Nadia district is part of the large alluvial plain formed by the Ganges-Bhagirathi system.
 The Kalyani subdivision has the Bhagirathi/ Hooghly on the west.
 Topographically, Kalyani subdivision is a part of the Ranaghat-Chakdaha Plain, the low-lying area found in the south-eastern part of the district.
 The smallest subdivision in the district, area-wise, has the highest level of urbanisation in the district.
 76.73% of the population lives in urban areas and 23.27% lives in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.
 All the four subdivisions are presented with maps on the same scale – the size of the maps vary as per the area of the subdivision.